SWEET POTATO CASSEROLE RECIPE

 No more spending hours peeling, chopping, and boiling potatoes or heating up the kitchen to bake them in the oven.
 And I promise, that no one will ever guess the shortcut.

-INGREDIENTS FOR SWEET POTATO CASSEROLE
+INGREDIENTS FOR EASY SWEET POTATO CASSEROLE

 Canned Sweet Potatoes - These are also labeled as canned yams sometimes too.
 Same thing.
 You want 2 large cans (40 oz each).
 If you can't find the larger can then get enough smaller cans to equal about 80 ounces.
 It's ok if it's not right at 80 ounces but try and be close within that range.